-Too many local New York attorneys think in this fashion, because of the lack of experience in international law and the lack of an ability to proactively consider all potentialities.
+Too many local New York attorneys think in this fashion, because of the lack of experience in international law.
 This sad reality happens way too often and, often, leads to clients with judgments and no way to collect on the judgments.

 Simply, in most cases, if you do not serve the defendant under the protocols set out in the Hague Service Convention, you will be unable to collect on the judgment abroad.
-The judgment you paid for is useless.
+The judgment you paid for is useless for enforcement in any other locale, but New York.
 Most countries, in the world, have signed onto the Hague Service Convention and, thus, require these protocols to apply.
-For countries that have not signed onto the Hague Service Convention - other protocols will, likely, apply.
+For countries that have not signed onto the Hague Service Convention – other protocols will, likely, apply.

 Enforcement of U.S. Judgments in Foreign Courts/Countries